Chainfire/kotlin-js-threads/README.md

 a basic Kotlin class should in turn only contain *public var* of the same primitives *including* `dynamic`, and basic Kotlin classes (single *or* (small) Array<\*>).
-However, these sub-objects and sub-array-of-objects need to be registered for reconstruction.
+However, these sub-objects and sub-array-of-objects need to be *registered* for reconstruction using the [Thread.Args](https://chainfire.github.io/kotlin-js-threads/-threads/eu.chainfire.kjs.threads/-thread/-args/index.html) class.
+When registering, you *must* use *exact* types.
+Declaring/registering an object of class A, then actually using a subclass of A, will lead to an undefined state.

 Avoid object hierarchies for `Args` and `Result`, do not use delegates or declare functions without extensive testing (with the less forgiving IR